 I grew up one of five girls between two blended families, spent my childhood praying that God would give me a brother.
 He did one better.
-He gave me 3 wonderfully rambunctious boys and a husband that is a boy at heart.
+He gave me 3 rambunctious boys.

 I met the love of my life when I was a mere twelve years old.
 He knows me better than I know myself.
 He encourages my passions and inspires me to strive to be the Proverbs 31 woman I desperately want to be.

 Though I had several near salvation experiences, I fully gave my life to Christ 4 months after marrying Steve.
 Age 24.
-He followed shortly thereafter.
-And that is when our lives truly began.
+He followed shortly thereafter, and that is when our lives truly began.
 Looking back I see God wooing me from my earliest memories.
 I see how He was drawing me to Him, waiting for me to turn to Him.
 Extending His hand.
 His grace.
 His unmerited favor.
-There are simply no words for it.

 My writings will expose my heart.
 You will not read a picture of perfection, you will not read how I have it all figured out.
 You will see my flaws and failures.
 You will see transparency and authenticity.
 You will see me clinging to Christ, who has redeemed me.